Dan Reichert: Career

 The last Reichert has seen of the majors was in with the Toronto Blue Jays.
 Since then, he has been bouncing around in the Milwaukee Brewers and Seattle Mariners organizations.
 During the baseball season, he was pitching for the independent Nashua Pride and the Lincoln Saltdogs.

 On May 30, 2008, Reichert signed a minor league contract with the Cleveland Indians and played for the Buffalo Bisons of the International League.
 On July 10, Reichert was traded to the Pittsburgh Pirates.
 He became a free agent at the end of the season.

 In 2009, he played with the Bridgeport Bluefish.

 Reichert served as pitching coach for the Lincoln Saltdogs in 2013–2014 and resumed the role in 2016.

 Personal life

 In 1998, Reichert was diagnosed with diabetes.
 He currently resides in Nebraska.
-He has 2 children.
+He has 2 children, Jackson and Lucas.